Take Action at the Cancer Center

 7 Questions to Ask After a Cancer Diagnosis

-A cancer diagnosis can be overwhelming — and that’s where UI Cancer Center experts come in.
+A cancer diagnosis can be overwhelming — and that’s where University of Illinois Cancer Center experts come in.
 When you meet with your care team, it can be helpful to come prepared with questions, such as:

 - What type of cancer do I have?